ihh/ihh.github.io/content/member/teresa.md

 Immediately after completing my degree at Berkeley, I moved to Washington D.C to work as a software engineer for a bank.
 During my time there, I began to experiment with web development tools and devOps to build full stack applications and micro services.

 I joined the JBrowse team in 2020 right before the first release of JBrowse2.
-As a developer for the JBrowse project, I really enjoy working and learning from a passionate team of individuals working to provide the open source community with high quality software.
+As a developer for the JBrowse project, I really enjoy working and learning from a passionate team of individuals collaborating to provide the open source community with high quality software.